Unemployment Insurance Handbook for Employers (UCB-201-P)

 Benefits are not payable to a claimant who was paid a substantial portion of the base period wages for work performed as a professional athlete, if the claimant has reasonable assurance of work as a professional athlete in the next sports season.

 If this provision applies, enter the phrase "professional athlete - between seasons" on the benefit report.
 Indicate the ending date of the last season and the estimated beginning date of the next season.
 Explain how the claimant has reasonable assurance for work in the next season.
 Reasonable assurance generally requires a contract for the next season.

-If the claimant's reason for quitting is "not within the exceptions" specified in the law, (s)he is not eligible to receive benefits until 4 weeks have elapsed after the week of the quit and (s)he has earned wages in covered employment equal to at least 4 times the weekly benefit rate that would have been paid had the quit not occurred.
+If the claimant’s reason for quitting is “not within any of the exceptions” (s)he is not eligible to receive benefits until (s)he has earned wages in covered employment equal to at least 6 times the weekly benefit rate that would have paid had the quit not occurred.

 Once the claimant has requalified, (s)he is eligible to receive benefits based on the work performed prior to the quit.
 However, if you are a contributing employer (paying a quarterly UI tax), your account is not charged for benefits paid based on work performed for you before the claimant quit.
 If you are a reimbursable employer (billed monthly for UI benefits paid rather than paying a quarterly UI tax), you are liable for your portion of the benefits paid after the claimant requalifies.

 Often, a claimant has already satisfied the work requalification requirement for quitting a job with you before an unemployment claim is filed.
 When this happens, you are sent this notice to let you know 1) that we are aware that the claimant quit, 2) that (s)he has satisfied the work requalification requirement and 3) whether or not you will be charged for benefits based on work performed before the quit.
 See Part 9 for more information about this form.